Folding Tetra-Pack carton (e.g. milk)

 ADD: Variant anno 2019

 Recently (in December 2019) I found a new way to fold, that is actually better than the above I have been ‘preaching’ for over forty years… Though the new one is limited to the elongated cartons.
 It starts like the classic, but the trick is folding the bottom in.
 Note that the benefits of this one is that it requires (even) less force to fold the bottom in.
-It works better with the spouts and drips less.
+It also works better with the spouts and drips less.

 Variant 1